ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {{IEEE.802.1AR}} describes much of this permanence as resistant to attacks that seek to change the ID.
 IDevID permanence can be described this way because {{IEEE.802.1AR}} is oriented around the definition of an implementation with a particular level of defense against attack.

-EAT is not defined around a particular implementation and must work on a range of devices that have a range of defenses against attack.
+The EAT format is not defined around a particular implementation and must work on a range of devices that have a range of defenses against attack.
-EAT thus can't be defined permanence in terms of defense against attack.
+The EAT format thus can't define permanence in terms of defense against attack.
 EAT's definition of permanence is in terms of operations and device lifecycle.

 # CDDL for CWT and JWT {#CDDL_for_CWT}

 {{RFC8392}} was published before CDDL was available and thus is specified in prose, not CDDL.
 Following is CDDL specifying CWT as it is needed to complete this specification.
 This CDDL also covers the Claims-Set for JWT.

 The COSE-related types in this CDDL are defined in {{RFC9052}}.